 - 34. We are proposing to align the effective date of forthcoming PBE IFRS 17 with that of forthcoming PBE IPSAS 41 Financial Instruments.
 That date is annual financial statements covering periods beginning on or after 1 January 2022.
 Earlier application of forthcoming PBE IFRS 17 would be permitted as long as an entity also applies forthcoming PBE IPSAS 41 at the same time. - 35.
-We plan to bring a first-draft Invitation to Comment (ITC) to the September meeting.
-A draft ED and accompanying ITC will be tabled for approval at the October meeting, with a proposed comment date ending at the end of February 2019. - 36.
+A draft ED and accompanying ITC will be tabled for approval at the October meeting, with a proposed comment date of the end of February 2019. - 36.
 Our suggestion is that the Board nominates two or three members to review the ITC and ED before the October meeting.
 Our aim is to address any issues before tabling the documents for approval by the Board.